bscout9956/basicsr-dataset-creator/README.md

       - Under the train tree you can set some additional weights, I recommend uncommenting LPIPS on Phoenix's fork.
         - You may also change the validation frequency, it's in scientific notation.
 1e3 = 1000 iters.
       - Under the logger tree you can change the tensorboard logger parameters or disable it
+  10. After you are done with your YML file:
+      - Copy the datasets folder from the root of your image-tiler folder to the root of your BasicSR clone
+        - i.e: ../image-tiler/datasets to ../BasicSR/datasets
-  10. After you are done with your YML file, open CMD or Terminal and make sure the root path is BasicSR.
+      - Open CMD or Terminal and make sure the root path is BasicSR.
         - You can do that on both Linux and Windows by copying the path to the folder and doing:
           `cd ..\BasicSR\codes` (Windows) or cd `../BasicSR/codes` (Linux, **Case-Sensitive**)
       - Run `python train.py -opt options\train\yourymlfilehere.yml`
       - In Linux, forward-slashes and maybe python3, your environment dictates.
   11. If everything goes right, your model will begin training and it should take some time (6h~) until it generates proper results.